Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Several datasets

-where $({\bf X},Y)\sim G_j$ independently of $\widehat{\bs \beta}_{j,n}$, and the expectation on the right-hand side of \eqref{eq:rtild} is also applied to $\widehat{\bs \beta}_{j,n}$.
-In ${\bf R}(n,p)$ above and similar expressions below, we suppress the number of datasets $\cal J$.
+where $({\bf X},Y)\sim G_j$ independently of $\widehat{\bs \beta}_{j,n}$, and the expectation on the right-hand side of \eqref{eq:rtilda} is also applied to $\widehat{\bs \beta}_{j,n}$.
+The risk ${\bf R}(n,\mathpzc P)$ can be interpreted as an expectation over $G_J$ for a uniform choice of a single $J \in \cal G$ or equivalently, as the risk per task average for the multi-task of predicting for all $G_j \in \cal G$ if all datasets sizes (or task size) were $n$.
+In ${\bf R}(n,\mathpzc P)$ above and similar expressions below, we suppress the number of datasets $\cal J$.
 In the case that any of the distributions $G_j$ involves discrete covariates, we replace $E_{G_{j}}(Y-{\bf X}^{'} \widehat{\bs \beta}_{j,n})^2$ by a conditional expectation as in Section \ref{sec:BG}, where the conditioning is on a set whose complement is exponentially small.
-In the definition of Equation \eqref{eq:rtild} and others below we use boldface letters when ${\cal J}>1$.
+In the definition given in Equation \eqref{eq:rtild}, \eqref{eq:rtilda}, and others below we use boldface letters when ${\cal J}>1$.
 Next define